lleiding/gemm/README.md

 ```
     n_offs =  meanoffs * currentmass^(-1 / 4) * exp(-act / (boltz * temp))
 ```
-Following the individuals reproductive radius possible partners in the vicinity (patches whose distances fall within the radius) are selected based on whether they belong to the same lineage, have reached maturity (which includes having established on the patch) and whether their seed size trait (`seedsize_mate`) falls within the mating individual's tolerance interval (`reptol`), which is determined by the following logical examination
+Following the individuals reproductive radius possible partners in the vicinity (grid cells whose distances fall within the radius) are selected based on whether they belong to the same lineage, have reached maturity (which includes having established on the grid cell) and whether their seed size trait (`seedsize_mate`) falls within the mating individual's tolerance interval (`reptol`), which is determined by the following logical examination
 ```
 (seedsize_mate >= reptol * seedsize) && (reptol * seedsize_mate <= seedsize)
 ```